Revolution of the Ganhadores: Urban slavery in Salvador

-In 1857, Salvador, the capital city of the Brazilian province of Bahia and a major port city in the Atlantic slave trade, had a population of over 50,000 people.
+In 1857, Salvador, the capital city of the Brazilian province of Bahia and a major port in the Atlantic slave trade, had a population of over 50,000.
 White Brazilians made up about 30 percent of the population, while black people constituted about 40 percent of the population.
 Altogether, Afro-Brazilians, which included slaves, freedmen, and mixed-race people of African descent, made up a majority of the city's population.
-Slaves made up between 30 and 40 percent of the population, with a majority of them having been born in Africa, and were Nagos, or members of the Yoruba people from the area around the Bight of Benin.
+Slaves made up between 30 and 40 percent of the population, with a majority of them having been born in Africa.
+Many were Nagos, or members of the Yoruba people from the area around the Bight of Benin.
 The system of urban slavery in Salvador differed in some ways from plantation slavery.
 Many of the slaves in Salvador were allowed a comparatively high freedom of movement and engaged in various forms of manual street labor, in trades such as bricklaying or carpentry.
-It was not an uncommon practice for slave masters to allow their slaves to live in rented places away from their homes and return only once per week to give their masters a sum of money that they had earned through their labor, being allowed to keep the remainder.
+It was not uncommon for masters to let their slaves rent residences away from their homes and return only once per week to give their masters a part of the money that they had earned through their labor, with the slaves allowed to keep the remainder.
 In many cases, these slaves worked alongside freedmen, and some slaves were able to save enough money to eventually purchase their manumission.